 Types of Benefits

-Medical: Many types of injuries require extensive medical treatment.
-However, no matter how little or how much care you need, it helps to know that workers’ compensation can cover it—especially in light of the ever-rising cost of medical services.
+Medical: Most work-related injuries that are bad enough for a claim require extensive medical treatment.
+However, no matter how much or how little care you need, your workers’ compensation will cover it.

-Income: Because you can’t work while you’re injured, workers’ compensation provides disability payments—usually around ⅔ of your original income.
-This means that you can keep paying essential bills, even when you’re unable to earn money.
+Income: Injuries can prevent you from being able to work.
+That is why workers’ compensation provides disability payments--usually around 66% of your original salary.
+This helps you continue to pay your essential bills, even if you are unable to earn money.

-Death: Work-related injuries or illnesses that result in the death of an employee are covered by workers’ compensation.
-Relatives of the deceased employee may receive payments in installments; the amount varies according to the situation.
+Death: If a work-related injury or illness results in a death, then the relatives of the deceased employee may receive payments in installments.
+The amount of these payments varies according to the situation.